MORTON versus ALLOA ATHLETIC

 28 – The ‘Ton have scored 28 goals in all competitions so far this season.

 Striker Robert Thomson spent the first half of the 2012/13 season on loan with then-Second Division Alloa before returning to Dundee United.
-He has since returned to Alloa permanently after two years at Morton where he scored 7 goals for the Ton.
+He returned to Alloa in 2019 after two full years at Morton where he scored 7 goals in 46 appearances for the Ton.

-Defender Scott Taggart was very prominent in Morton’s 2012/13 season as the Ton were beaten to the Scottish First Division title by Partick Thistle.
-Taggart made 72 appearances at the club and was a regular for the Ton side in his seasons at the club.
+Defender Scott Taggart was very prominent in Morton’s 2012/13 season as the Ton came runners up to Partick Thistle in the Scottish First Division.
+Taggart made 72 appearances at the club and was a regular during his two seasons at Cappielow.